houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 2, I properly characterise regular language denoting mechanisms.
 I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).
 These machines constitute the quintessential language denoting mechanism that defines the class of regular languages.
 Any other regular language denoting mechanism must denote that particular class of languages.
 So, a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.

 In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms.
 In particular, by observing their syntax rules and that each regular expression denotes a language, I infer that they are both well-defined systems for denoting a class of languages.
-I also explain how theoretical regular expressions (by their equivalence to DFAs, nondeterministic finite automata (NFAs) and regular grammars) are a regular language denoting mechanism.
+I also explain how theoretical regular expressions (by their equivalence to DFAs) are a regular language denoting mechanism.

 In section 4, I focus on how JavaScript regular expressions are not a regular language denoting mechanism.
 Firstly, I dive into some code to demonstrate the usefulness of backreferences.
 Then, by considering the JavaScript regular expression `/^(a*)b+\1$/` with a backreference as a counter-example, I informally prove that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
 So, the class denoted by JavaScript regular expressions is not the class of regular languages.
 So, they are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.
 As a plus, I show how `/^(a*)b+\1$/` denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).